ka215/cdbt/readme.txt

 That's it.
 Now you can easily start creating custom table in database of WordPress

 == Frequently Asked Questions ==

+= Can not activate the latest plugin =

+This plugin must be working environment of PHP 5.4 since version 2.
+Please use the version 1 system in previous environment of PHP 5.3.
+You can be downloaded [past versions from here](https://wordpress.org/plugins/custom-database-tables/developers/).

 = Does this plugin create table on direct mysql? =